 Women Pioneers of the Louisiana Environmental Movement (University Press of Mississippi, 2013) by Peggy Frankland with Susan Tucker was published earlier this year.
 This book is the culmination of Frankland’s fourteen year project to document women’s roles in the grassroots environmental movement in Louisiana from 1970-1990.
 In 1999, Frankland began a partnership with the Williams Center to establish an oral history project that resulted in the creation of almost fifty interviews, all of which are housed at LSU Libraries Special Collections.
 Williams Center staff were members of a project advisory committee centered around this endeavor that also included people from Tulane University, Loyola University, the Louisiana Environmental Action Network, and McNeese State University.
 In 2012, Susan Tucker, curator of books and records for the Newcomb Archives and Vorhoff Library at Tulane University, joined Frankland to assist in the completion of the book.

-Women Pioneers will be discussed in a book talk at the 10th Annual Louisiana Book Festival in downtown Baton Rouge.
+Women Pioneers will be discussed at the 10th Annual Louisiana Book Festival in Baton Rouge.
 Authors Peggy Frankland and Susan Tucker, along with Jennifer Abraham Cramer, will serve as panelists.
-The free talk is scheduled on November 2 from 12:15 p.m. to 1 p.m. in the House Committee Room 4 of the Louisiana State Capitol.
+The free talk is scheduled on November 2 from 12:15 p.m. to 1 p.m. in House Committee Room 4 of the Louisiana State Capitol.
 A book signing will follow.

 Women Pioneers, supported by a grant from the Louisiana Endowment for the Humanities, provides a window into the passion and significance of thirty-eight people who led a grassroots movement in a socially conservative state.
-The book is comprised of oral history narratives in which concerned citizens share their motivation, struggles, accomplishments and hard-won wisdom and sheds light on Louisiana’s and America’s social and political history, as well as the national environmental movement in which women often emerged to speak for human rights, decent health care and environmental protection.
+The book is comprised of oral history narratives in which concerned citizens share their motivation, struggles, accomplishments, and hard-won wisdom, It sheds light on Louisiana’s and America’s social and political history, as well as the national environmental movement in which women often emerged to speak for human rights, decent health care, and environmental protection.
 By illuminating a crucial period in Louisiana history, the women tell how environmentalism emerged within a state adjusting to the growing oil boom.